Arthurkhan/star-gazer-analysis/update-logs/2025-06-12-ai-recommendations-fix.md

 - Used ref to store businessData to avoid stale closures in callbacks
 - Added comprehensive error handling for edge cases

+### 4. Edge Function Update
+- Added support for legacy request format where businessData fields might be at root level
+- Improved error handling and logging in the edge function
+- Added automatic conversion from legacy format to new format

 ## Technical Details
 - The main issue was that the Review type has multiple field name variants (e.g., text, textTranslated, texttranslated)
 - The edge function expects specific field names (text, publishedAtDate) in the review data
 - Fixed by transforming reviews to ensure proper field mapping before sending to edge function
 - Added validation to ensure only reviews with actual text content are sent for analysis
+- Edge function now handles both new nested format and legacy flat format

 ## Success Criteria: ✅
 - ✅ JSX syntax error resolved - app builds successfully